grimmer0125/autoclock/readme.md

 ## Notes:
 1. ~do not disturb the automated browser~
 2. asiaa clock allow duplicate record.
-3. you can try to setup `Nightmare({ show: true });` to let the automated browsr visible to debug.
+3. you can try to setup `Nightmare({ show: true });` to let the automated browser visible to debug.

 ## issues:
 https://github.com/grimmer0125/autoclock/issues/1

 Sometimes it may timeout/throw error due to wired asiaa server/network, then this script stops.
 Please check the result on the clock home page after the script is finished or terminated.
-If the record is not completed, you need to adjust the startDate to restart again.
+If the record is not completed or something wrong (I can not guarantee 100% correct, there might be some bug), you need to adjust the startDate to restart again, or even delete wrong record first.